EEESlab/countdown/README.md

 BUILD INSTRUCTIONS
 ------------------
-Before starting to build COUNTDOWN remberber to load the toolchain.
+Before starting to build COUNTDOWN remember to load the toolchain.
 For example using module envirointment:

     module load openmpi